Menu Close

 22nd Faith in Saint Peter and Paul Cathedral

-If you walk up the hill from Savoda Colonnada, you'll come to the Orthodox church Pravoslavny Kostel Svateho Petra a Pavla.
-Built in 1897 and honouring the apostles Peter and Paul, the church is located at Krále Jiřího 2c and is insanely powerful.
+Walking up the hill from Savoda Colonnada you will come to the Orthodox Church of Pravoslavny Kostel Svateho Petra a Pavla.
+The church was built in 1897 and honours the apostles Peter and Paul.
+The church is located at Krále Jiřího 2c.

 Peter och Paul Karlsbad

-The complex is by far the tallest building in Karlovy Vary at 65 metres high and sixteen storeys high, it's not to be missed.
-273 rooms, a congress centre for 2000 people and a 50-metre pool that draws its water from a hot spring and maintains a constant 26-28 degrees.
+The Spa Hotel Thermal at Ivana Petrovic Pavlova was built in 1967-1976 as a congress hall and headquarters of the International Film Festival.
+The complex is by far the tallest building in Karlovy Vary with its 65 metres, in sixteen floors.
+It has 273 rooms, a congress centre for 2,000 people and a 50-metre pool that draws its water from a hot spring.

 24. cure yourself at Elizabeth Baths

-Elizabeth Baths (Alzbetiny Lazne) from 1906, which in addition to baths offers several different treatments.
-These include a "salt chamber" where you can sit for 45 minutes, which is considered to have a healthy effect on a variety of ailments.
+The Elizabeth Baths (Alzbetiny Lazne), dating from 1906, offer a range of treatments in addition to baths.
+There is a "salt chamber" where you can sit for 45 minutes, which is considered to have a healthy effect on a variety of ailments.

 25. Eat at Becherplats and Restaurant Karel IV

-Becherplatz at T. G. Masaryka 282/57.
-Here we had lunch at the Czech restaurant Karel IV, which is perfect if you want a classic Czech meal.
-Here you sit in cosy and rustic premises, with a real brewery feel.
-For us it was duck with red cabbage, sauerkraut and dumplings.
+On Becherplatz, at 282/57 T. G. Masaryka, you can dine at the classic Czech restaurant Karel IV.
+Here you sit in cosy and rustic rooms, with a real brewery feeling.
+For us, it was duck with red cabbage, sauerkraut and dumplings.
 In the same place there is a brewery and a small indoor square with a café and souvenirs.

 Karlovy Vary